seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 The AI and agentic field is still early, and strewn with obstacles to enterprise adoption.
 Here are some of the key challenges you'll need to navigate.
 Go through the list and rank them for your organisation.
 Then you'll have a list that you can monitor progress on, and gauge when the time is right to pull the trigger on full-scale adoption.

 - **Reliability and consistency**: AI systems still produce inconsistent outputs and occasional hallucinations.
-Implementing robust evaluation frameworks and quality assurance processes is essential.
+The new paradigm replaces rigorous design with empirical evaluation.

 - **Authentication, permissions, and data governance**: This is what we're solving at [Jentic](https://jentic.com): ensuring AI systems access only the data they should, with appropriate permissions and auditability.